deanturpin/hosts-file-to-network-topology/readme.md

 10.10.10.1 one
 10.10.10.2 two
 ```
-Output file name and type may be overridden by supplying a parameter.
+Output file name and type can be overridden by supplying a file name.
 ```bash
 ./hosts2topology one.jpg < hosts
 ./hosts2topology two.gif < hosts